bqle/monkeysweeper/README.txt

 I think my design has good separation of functionality, and it clearly exemplifies the MVC model.
 I think the private states are encapsulated thoroughly because all class states were made private, but they all had getters and setters to them.
-However, if given the chance, I would rethink my code in minesweeper a bit more because there is a lot of functionalities that require checking all 8 squares around a square, and right now I just have different methods that each have 8 if statements.
+However, if given the chance, I would rethink my code in monkeysweeper a bit more because there is a lot of functionalities that require checking all 8 squares around a square, and right now I just have different methods that each have 8 if statements.
 Instead, with functional programming, I can probably condense the code so that only method will